ministryofjustice/itpolicycontent/content/confluence/enterprise/password-guidance.md

 ## Overview

+This document is the MOJ IT Security - Password Guidance.
+It helps you protect MOJ IT systems by telling you about using passwords, and your responsibilities for them.

 All government departments must follow HMG security standards.
 That includes the MOJ.
 An important part of compliance is ensuring that all users:

 - have a unique ID